delta-rho/install-emr/README.md

 *	"port range" = 8787
 *	"source" = your IP address OR Anywhere

-Repeat for ports (check that the port are not already available first): 22, 9100, 9103
+Repeat for ports (check that the port are not already available first): 22,	9100, 9103,3838 (for shiny server) This need only be done once for the security group of the master.
+All subsequent clusters will have their master inside the same security group and the security permissions will be applicable to them too.

 ## Accessing RStudio ##
 *****